Israel expands ground assault on Gaza, seeks to seize ‘extensive territory’

 US judge rejects Trump team’s bid to move Mahmoud Khalil case to Louisiana

-In a statement, the defence minister, Israel Katz, said Israeli troops would move to clear areas “of terrorists and infrastructure, and capture extensive territory that will be added to the State of Israel’s security areas”.
+In a statement, Defence Minister Israel Katz, said Israeli troops would move to clear areas “of terrorists and infrastructure, and capture extensive territory that will be added to the State of Israel’s security areas”.

 He called on Palestinians in Gaza to eliminate Hamas and free the remaining Israeli captives held there to end the war.